wilsonmar/mac-setup/README.md

 NOTE: The automation script is installed, it can do a Time Machine backup.

 <a name="ResetToFactorySettings"></a>

 ## Reset to Factory Settings

 You can now confidently reset the machine to factory settings, which erases all data.

+Finishing this enables you to confirm your ability to restore your computer to the state when the backup was taken.

 1. Shut down your Mac.
 1. Turn it on and immediately press and hold the Command (⌘) + R keys.